 How long is the program?

-The program lasts from five to seven semesters, depending on the applicant's qualifications.
-In most cases, students will complete the program in two and one-half to three and one-half years.
+The program can be completed in four semesters.
 Students earn practice hours required for the degree by concurrently working full-time in an architectural setting in their local community.

 Who should apply?

 The program is designed for qualified individuals who are currently employed in an architecture setting, have worked in the profession for a minimum of one year, and have achieved a defined level of responsibility and competency in coordinating and managing aspects of a moderate-size architecture project.